 On Monday, a U.S. F-15 fighter jet crashed during a bombing mission northwest of Baghdad.
 The military provided little information on the crash.

-In other news from Middle East — Secretary of State Condoleezza Rice is heading to the region to hold separate talks with Israeli Prime Minister Ehud Olmert and with Palestinian President Mahmood Abbas.
+In other news from Middle East, Secretary of State Condoleezza Rice is heading to the region to hold separate talks with Israeli Prime Minister Ehud Olmert and with Palestinian President Mahmoud Abbas.
 The ceasefire in Gaza has entered a third day despite occasional breaches by Palestinian militants.
 On Monday, Palestinian officials responded to Ehud Olmert’s peace offer.

 We’ll have more on the police shooting in a few minutes.

-Pope Benedict the 16th has arrived in Turkey for a four-day visit that has sparked mass protests.
-This is the Pope’s first visit to a Muslim country since his remarks linking Islam and violence.
+Pope Benedict XVI has arrived in Turkey for a four-day visit that has sparked mass protests.
+This is the pope’s first visit to a Muslim country since his remarks linking Islam and violence.
 On Saturday, 15,000 demonstrators gathered in Ankara to protest his visit.

 In Sri Lanka, the Tamil Tigers have announced they will resume their struggle to demand the formation of an independent state.
-The Tamil Tigers leader Velupillai Prabhakaran said the 2002 cease-fire has become defunct.
+Tamil Tigers leader Velupillai Prabhakaran said the 2002 ceasefire has become defunct.

 And in Ecuador, Rafael Correa held a victory rally Monday following his apparent victory in Sunday’s presidential election.
-Correa vowed to oppose a new trade agreement with the United State and not to renew a lease for a U.S. military air base in Ecuador.
-He also criticized the U.S.-backed neo-liberal economic model.
+Correa vowed to oppose a new trade agreement with the United States and not to renew a lease for a U.S. military air base in Ecuador.
+He also criticized the U.S.-backed neoliberal economic model.

 Final election results from Ecuador are still not in.
 With 74 percent of the polling stations tallied as of Monday night, Rafael Correa had 61 percent of the vote.